raml-org/raml-spec/versions/raml-10/raml-10.md

     type: [ A, B ]
 ```

-Note: Multiple inheritance is only allowed if all Type Expressions are simple object Types.
-See [Inheritance Restrictions](#inheritance-restrictions).

 ##### Property Overrides

 If multiple parent types define a property with the same name: